codex-router/codex.sh/README.md

 	- Re-run `./codex.sh update` to re-download models.

 - MCP configuration issues
-	- Ensure you've run `./codex.sh update` to download MCP configurations.
+	- Ensure you've run `./codex.sh update` to download latest MCP configurations.
 	- Check that required environment variables (API tokens, etc.) are set.
 	- MCP servers require their respective tools (Docker for STDIO servers, network access for HTTP servers).
 	- Use `./codex.sh mcp` to see available configurations.
+	- If MCP configurations seem outdated, run `./codex.sh update` to refresh them from the repository.

 - Self-upgrade issues
 	- `./codex.sh upgrade` compares SHA256 with the remote.
 If verification fails, the script restores your previous version and exits.